 VCOM has a number of selective scholarships and the odds of receiving one if you apply are really good.
 Overall though, the number of scholarships at VCOM are pretty limited.
 The key to finding scholarships is to check the national scholarship search websites like www.fastweb.com, and the Osteopathic-specific-scholarship sites such as www.studentdo.org and www.aacom.org.
-Also plan to check with the Osteopathic Societies of the state you regard as your home and the state where you attended undergraduate school, since the rules about who can apply differ by states.
-The states Osteopathic organizations which offer scholarships during a review which took place in 2013 include: Virginia, Alabama, Colorado Springs, Michigan, Indiana, New Jersey, Alaska, Idaho, Montana, Oregon, Washington State, Oklahoma, Pennsylvania, New York.
-For a list of all the State Osteopathic Medical Associations: http://www.osteopathic.org/inside-aoa/about/affiliates/Pages/state-osteopathic-medical-associations.aspx
+Also plan to check with the Osteopathic Societies of the state you regard as your home and the state where you attended undergraduate school, since the rules about who can apply differ by state.
+Nearly all 50 states have Osteopathic Associations.
+And a recent review of their websites indicates state organizations which offer scholarships include: Alabama, Alaska, Colorado, Idaho, Indiana, Maine, Mississippi, Montana, New Hampshire, Oklahoma, Oregon, Pennsylvania, Virginia, and Washington.
+For a list of all the State Osteopathic Medical Associations: https://osteopathic.org/about/affiliated-organizations/state-osteopathic-associations/

 What is the average student loan indebtedness of graduates from VCOM?

-The Auburn campus enrolled its first class this past summer, so the Auburn campus doesn’t have an average student loan indebtedness level yet.
-The average student loans borrowed while at VCOM for VCOM-Virginia’s and VCOM-Carolina’s class of 2015 was an average of $213,231 borrowed by 325 students.
-VCOM prides itself on being one of the least expensive medical schools in the nation as backed up by US News and World Report. (http://www.usnews.com/education/best-graduate-schools/top-medical-schools/slideshows/10-private-medical-schools-with-an-affordable-price-tag/8)
+The Louisiana campus enrolled its first class this past summer, so the Louisiana campus doesn’t have an average student loan indebtedness level yet.
+The average student loans borrowed while at VCOM for the VCOM class 2020 was an average of $225,786 borrowed by 506 students.
+VCOM prides itself on being one of the least expensive medical schools in the nation as backed up by US News and World Report.

-In addition, Auburn, AL, Blacksburg/Christiansburg, VA and Spartanburg, SC are three of the least expensive places to live.
+In addition, Auburn, AL, Blacksburg/Christiansburg, VA and Spartanburg, SC, and Monroe, LA are four of the least expensive places to live in the United States.
 Students are innovative, creative and frugal in their spending and a number of students are able to avoid borrowing altogether.